Calling All ImmunityBio, Inc. - GuruFocus.com

-Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against ImmunityBio, Inc. (“ImmunityBio” or the “Company”) (NASDAQ: IBRX) and certain of its officers.
+NEW YORK, July 10, 2023 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against ImmunityBio, Inc. (“ImmunityBio” or the “Company”) ( IBRX) and certain of its officers.

 Class Definition: